abe-winter/abe-winter.github.io/_posts/2020-01-03-rageworks.md

 The agreement is tolerant of their mistakes but not mine:

-> Our acceptance of premium payments is not an indictation that coverage is in force
+> Our acceptance of premium payments is not an indication that coverage is in force

 > if you do not receive an invoice for any reason, you must still pay the required premium by the applicable due date